maxdudek/crystallizationDatabase/README.md

 * Application to dynamically build and improve the dictionary

 For more information on how to use the package see the [Wiki](https://github.com/maxdudek/crystallizationDatabase/wiki).

+Contact Max Dudek at max.dudek@pitt.edu if you have any questions.